libre-fm/.github/profile/README.md

 ## Libre.fm

-* This is the GitHub repo for Libre.fm, a music discovery platform.
+* This is the GitHub project for Libre.fm, a music discovery platform.

+* Most of the work is happening here: https://github.com/libre-fm/libre-fm-templates/

 * You can join Libre.fm at https://libre.fm